Lenrul/beymod/V1/README.md

+#Note: Not updating this repo, Model is released for you to use/modify.

 # Version 1.X of Beymod DIY

 ## This is a Mod You Can build yourself Right now without any wait.